abner-dos-reis/obsidian-note-timer/README.md

 Overview
 --------

-This plugin adds an embedded timer to Markdown code blocks using the `timer` language.
+This plugin adds an embedded timer to Markdown code blocks using the timer language.
-It displays buttons to start, stop, and (optionally) reset the timer, and can maintain a log in table format within the Markdown file itself.
+It displays buttons to start, stop, and (optionally) reset the timer, with the log feature removed.

 Main Files
 ----------